SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/programming-models/index.md

 maps well to intra-node parallelism as well as inter-node.

-Indeed, the key point we would like to make is that inter and intra-node parallelism must be understood and treated differently in order to obtain good performance on many-core architectures like Cori.
+Indeed, the key point we would like to make is that inter and intra-node parallelism must be understood and treated differently in order to obtain good performance on many-core architectures like Cori and Perlmutter.

-## Combined Programming Models
+## Combining Programming Models

 Although not meant to be an exhaustive list, here we briefly examine a number of options that we see as potentially attractive to our users.
 In general, a recommended mixture of parallelism models would be to limit the number of